 NUR 407.
 DIRECTED STUDY.
 Opportunities for the RN-BSN student to develop a nursing project related to a topic of interest that will expand knowledge, integrate prior learning, and refine skills consistent with professional nursing practice.
 Prerequisites: All RN-BSN 300-level courses and NUR 403.
+Corequisites: NUR 402, 409.
 Independent study.
-Corequisites: NUR 402, 409.
 5

 NUR 408.
 NURSING SYNTHESIS.
 An opportunity to review and prepare for writing the state board exam (NCLEX).
 Prerequisites: NUR 401, 403, 405.
 Corequisites: NUR 402 and 406.
+Independent Study and Lecture.
 2

 NUR 409.
 EVIDENCE--BASED PRACTICE.
 This course provides RN-BSN students with opportunities to explore the rationales behind various nursing care practice and gives them the opportunity to validate or change those practices.
 Written and verbal communication skills are practiced and evaluated.
 Prerequisites: All RN-BSN 300-level courses and NUR 403, or permission of the instructor.
 Corequisites: NUR 402 and 407.
+Lecture 2 hours.
 2